mon/bad_apple_virus/README.md

 Look at `bad apple.py` for the pre-processing to take an input video and turn it into `boxes.bin`, a space-optimized representation of the window bounds for each frame.
 The script is jank, don't come complaining.

+## Credits
+This software and all the rust code were built by Mon and it's installer and GUI parts were created by Théodore ROY (alias Equalisys)